Biggest fuck up?

 I hang-up and turned my phone off.
 Dropped to the floor and sobbed.

 - The whole smoke & mirrors thing.
-I remember when I started in business I used to say ‘we’ and ‘us’ to make the business look bigger than it was, when really it was just me living at my mums, sitting around in my pants with 1 client.
+I remember when I started in business, I used to say ‘we’ and ‘us’ to make the business look bigger than it was when really it was just me living at my mum’s, sitting around in my pants with one client.